 Gucci’s origins are uniquely tied into Florence, as the city was particularly famous for its high-quality leather and textiles; there was a significant abundance of incredible materials.
 This was where things got really interesting, as Gucci was very forward thinking and had built the entire Gucci production line for industrialisation.
 This new industrialisation was considered anathema to classic Italian artisanal craftsmanship; Gucci put a lot of care and attention into ensuring that the sense of hand-craftsmanship and detail was not lost when the entire process was streamlined in the industrialisation process.

-Despite his origins designing and making luggage, the quality of Gucci’s produce and his obvious prediction for style, brought him, inevitably, to the fashion world.
-This movement into the fashion world was aided by Gucci’s three sons, Aldo, Vasco, and Rodolfo.
+Despite his origins designing and making luggage, the quality of Gucci’s produce and his obvious eye for style, brought him, inevitably, to the fashion world.
+Gucci’s three sons, Aldo, Vasco, and Rodolfo aided the move into the fashion world.
 The Gucci brand grew and expanded into Milan and Rome, then out further, reaching an international audience.

 Gucci also became a Hollywood favourite in the 1950s, with film stars such as Grace Kelly and Audrey Hepburn donning the Italian brand's designs.
 Jackie Kennedy was also regularly seen wearing the brand.
 Given this sort of endorsement, it is not surprising that Gucci grew to become one of the largest fashion houses in the world.